2018 International Junior Ranger Camp

 But clearly the main ingredient for the success of the camp, was the young people who came from 13 different countries (including a delegation from Israel!) and representing 19 different Protected Areas.
 They all very nicely presented to the rest of participants their home parks and shared their experiences as Junior Rangers.

-What did the Junior Rangers loved most?
+What did Junior Rangers love the most?

 Singing together in the bus and at the campfire, biking in the forest and canoeing on Mueritz lake, discovering the 1000 years old oaks and the many species living in the park area, helping to restore paths, bogs, and to manage orchid’s habitats… They enjoyed discovering the beautiful landscape of the park made of numerous lakes and large forests – which are now given back to wilderness.